mandynicole/brunchline/README.md

-> NOTE: This project was awaiting features that were slated for 3.0, which wasn't seeming likely even when I put this together.
-The [Brunch repository](https://github.com/brunch/brunch) was officially archived on June 15, 2023, and with it this little attempt at a starter.
+> NOTE: This project was awaiting features that were slated for 3.0, which never came.
+The [Brunch repository](https://github.com/brunch/brunch) was officially archived on June 15, 2023, and with it this little idea for a starter.

 # Brunchline
-Brunchline intended to be a designer-friendly front-end tooling framework that takes away the agony that can be setting and spinning up a development environment. tl;dr You should be designing, not architecting and configuring.
+Brunchline intended to be a designer-friendly front-end tooling framework that took away the agony that can be setting and spinning up a development environment. tl;dr You should be designing, not architecting and configuring.

 ## Features